escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/dsge_instance_tutorial.rst

   1) The empty shell DSGE model instance gets instantiated

   2) The DSGE model instance reads the model file provided to it and any other arguments and saves them by attaching them to itself.

+  3) Instantiation Step 1: The files get read in and a method defined on the instance simply splits the file into its individual sections and saves these raw sections by attaching them to itself.

-If you want the model instance to do ONLY this step and stop there for you to explore further interactively, you must call the command with and extra argument like this:
+  4) Instantiation Step 2: A parser method is called which disaggregates the raw information provided in each section of the model file and begins to extract meaningful information from it, each time saving this information by attaching it to itself as data fields.
+Also, the DSGE model instance is prepared and set up in order to attempt to solve for the steady state of it manually at the command line, instead of doing it automatically.
+If you want the model instance to do ONLY this next step and stop there for you to explore further interactively, you must call the command with and extra argument like this:

   .. sourcecode:: ipython